column by Mike

 Texas and my brother and I attended school in Star.
 During the

 time my father was minister there a new parsonage was built and

 an educational building that I still have pictures of.
 Back in 1987

 I made a trip to Star and stopped at the one service station there

 and met James Clary who I went to school with and spent time on

 his parent's ranch.
 We caught up on a lot of old times and history.

-the internet. - Bobby Barth, Friendswood,
+the internet. - Bobby Barth, Friendswood, Texas, November 26,

-Subject: Star, Texas 1970's
+Star, Texas 1970's

 Dear TE, I was a teacher in Star, Texas in the 1970's and the first

 woman to coach basketball there.
 We lived on the old Jim Soul's

 place before some of the diversion terraces where put in.
 One July

 4th, there came a heavy rain out toward Goldthwaite